raziq-quraishi/spaceX-website-clone/README.md

 # spaceX-website-clone
-spaceX website clone by using TailwindCSS
+ This repos was spaceX website clone by using TailwindCSS